-- 10.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
-There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so. - 10.2 All staff will be provided with a copy of our school's Code of Conduct at induction.
-They will be expected to know our school's Code of Conduct and policy for positive handling and carry out their duties in accordance with this advice.
-There will be occasion when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
-However, at all times the agreed policy for positive handling must be adhered to. - 10.3 If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+- 10.1 All staff have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children.
+They should adopt high standards of personal conduct in order to maintain confidence and respect of the general public and those with whom they work. - 10.2 All staff will be provided with a copy of our school's A-Z Code of Conduct at induction which sets out the school's expectations of staff behaviour.
+We will review our A-Z Code of Conduct regularly and ask staff to ensure that they are familiar with the current version.
+Staff are expected to carry out their duties in accordance with the Code of Conduct. - 10.3 There will be occasions when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
+However, at all times the agreed policy for positive handling must be adhered to. - 10.4 If staff, visitors, volunteers or parent helpers are working with children alone they must ensure they are visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
-Doors, ideally, should have a clear glass panel in them and be left open. - 10.4 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
-These are sensible steps that every adult should take in their daily professional conduct with children.
-This advice can be found in 'Guidance for Safer Working Practices for Adults who Work with Children and Young People in Education Settings' (2019).
+Doors, ideally, should have a clear glass panel in them and be left open. - 10.5 Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.

+10.6 Further advice can be found in 'Guidance for Safer Working Practices for Adults who Work with Children and Young People in Education Settings' (2019).

 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.

 SECTION 11.
-MANAGING ALLEGATIONS AGAINST STAFF & VOLUNTEERS
+MANAGING ALLEGATIONS AGAINST STAFF AND VOLUNTEERS

-- 11.1 Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at our school.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 11.2 Allegations sometimes arise from a differing understanding of the same event, but, when they occur, they are distressing and difficult for all concerned.
-We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 11.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in the local procedures and Part 4 of 'Keeping Children Safe in Education', DfE (2019) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
-The LADO can be contacted to request a consultation or to make a referral. - 11.4 If an allegation is made or information is received about any adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Head Teacher immediately.
+- 11.1 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+We will always ensure that the procedures outlined in the local procedures and Part 4 of 'Keeping Children Safe in Education', DfE (2020) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
+The LADO can be contacted to request a consultation or to make a referral. - 11.2 If an allegation is made or information is received about any adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Head Teacher immediately.
 This includes concerns relating to agency and supply staff and volunteers.
 Should an allegation be made against the Head Teacher, this will be reported to the Chair of the Governing Body.